ppapasaikas/ECCB2018_SC/README.md

 ```

 ### RUVg

 *RUVg* uses negative control genes, assumed to have constant expression across samples

-  + However, there are issues with the use of spike-ins for normalisation (particularly ERCCs, derived from bacterial sequences), including that their variability can, for various reasons, actually be higher than that of endogenous genes.
+* However, there are issues with the use of spike-ins for normalisation (particularly ERCCs, derived from bacterial sequences), including that their variability can, for various reasons, actually be higher than that of endogenous genes.

-  + Better results can often be obtained by using endogenous genes (when, on average, large number of endogenous genes do not vary systematically between cells and where we expect technical effects to affect a large number of genes (a very common and reasonable assumption)
+* Better results can often be obtained by using endogenous genes (when, on average, large number of endogenous genes do not vary systematically between cells and where we expect technical effects to affect a large number of genes (a very common and reasonable assumption)

 The RUVg function returns two pieces of information:

-  + the estimated factors of unwanted variation and
+* the estimated factors of unwanted variation, and

-  + the normalized counts obtained by regressing the original counts on the unwanted factors.
+* the normalized counts obtained by regressing the original counts on the unwanted factors.

 These normalized counts should be used only for exploration, cell types identification, etc. It is important that any subsequent differential expression analysis be done on the original counts as removing the unwanted factors from the counts can also remove part of a factor of interest.